tristanlee85/edgio-go-sdk/README.md

 #### `variable.List(environmentID string) (ListResultType, error)`

 This func list environment variables for a given Edgio Environment.
 Edgio's list page size was defaulted to 100 for now, which is the highest value.
 The idea is to return all environment variables until actual pagination is implemented.
 Returns a list of environment variables for a given Property or an error if anything goes wrong.

+#### `variable.FilterList(params FilterParams) (common.FilteredListResultType[common.Variable], error)`

+This func filters the list of environment variables for a given Environment by the variable key, and returns a list of environment variables that contain the provided key, or all environment variables if no key is provided.

 Check a more in-depth documentation of the `edgio/variables` package [here](variables/README.md).